 Finally, it should be noted that one of the most important differences between spousal support and APL is that there are almost no defenses to a spouse’s claim for APL.
 In contrast, with spousal support, the spouse being ordered to provide the support can argue that the dependent spouse is not entitled to receive that support.
 These defenses usually arise in situations where the spouses have separated based on the fault of the dependent spouse, such as abuse or infidelity by the dependent spouse.
 However, even if a request for spousal support is denied based on one of these defenses, as soon as the divorce action is filed the dependent spouse can file for APL and that request will likely be granted.

 An experienced family law attorney should be consulted for all questions or concerns about your obligations or rights regarding spousal support and alimony pendente lite.
-Please feel free to contact this office and meet with one of our experienced attorneys about any such questions or concerns.

 How Will Alimony Payments Affect My Taxes?